formation-res/overpass-kotlin-client/README.md

 - query DSL
 - XML support
-- publish the jars somewhere; multiplatform is a PITA with jitpack
+- publish the jars somewhere; multi-platform is a PITA with jitpack

 Don't get your hopes up, I might not get around to doing any of this.
 But pull requests are welcome.